ExistensialReset/flowmosr/05_facilitators/YOUTH_FACILITATOR_TRAINING_PROTOCOL.md

 ---

+This is not merely a Flow role.
+It interfaces with professions, law, medicine, child protection and external institutions.

+---

 ## PURPOSE

 **Child Witness Specialists** are trauma-informed professionals who support children through the most difficult justice processes in Flow.